UCLL-Full-stack/project2425-group2-16/README.md

 ## Note for self about extra packages needed!!
-- So far: bcrypt, jwt, helmet and useRef for timeout message management
+- So far: bcrypt, jwt, helmet, babel, and a few babel + jest dependencies for testing, and useRef for timeout message management